elasticpath/elasticpath-dev/guides/How-To/Authentication/get-single-sign-on-account-management-token.md

 The Composable Commerce application should now redirect the user to the modified `authorization-endpoint` link, which begins the single sign-on flow for the user.

 ### Assign the Account Member to an Account
-If for setting up for the first time the user will end up as an unassigned member.
-If the account member is already assigned to the account skip over to [Use the authorization code to retrieve an Account Management Authentication Token](#use-the-authorization-code-to-retrieve-an-account-management-authentication-token).
+When setting up for the first time, if the user is not yet assigned, they will be  categorized as an unassigned member.
+If the account member is already assigned, skip over to [Use the authorization code to retrieve an Account Management Authentication Token](#use-the-authorization-code-to-retrieve-an-account-management-authentication-token).

 #### Request
 ```sh